Exclusive: MPs Plot Three-Month Brexit Delay In Bid To Break Commons Deadlock

 Under the cross-party move, the current legal deadline for quitting the EU would be postponed from March 29 to June 30.

-Labour MP Yvette Cooper, who has teamed up with Tory Nick Boles to avoid a no-deal exit, is being urged by senior Labour figures and others to ditch her current plan for a nine-month delay and adopt a shorter period instead.
+Labour MP Yvette Cooper, who has teamed up with Tory Nick Boles to avoid a no-deal exit, will be urged by senior Labour figures and others to ditch her current plan for a nine-month delay and adopt a shorter period instead.

 One key reason for the June 30 date is that it would avoid a potential political headache caused by the new European Parliament sitting on July 2.